TheWaffleLord37/Random-Templates/README.md

-Image hosting for random templates on pxls.space.
+Image hosting for random templates on r/place clones.